The 20 Best Wyburn-Mason Syndrome Doctors Near Me in Danville, PA

 Offers Telehealth

 Dr. Goren specializes in cerebrovascular and endovascular neurosurgery.
 His clinical interests include stroke and its surgical treatment, the treatment of idiopathic intracranial hypertension, treatment of brain aneurysms, arteriovenous malformations and fistulas, cavernous malformations, moyamoya disease, carotid stenosis, trigeminal neuralgia and hemifacial spasm.
 He earned his medical degree from Semmelweis University, completed his residency at the Sheba Medical Center in Israel and completed his fellowship in cerebrovascular and endovascular neurosurgery at the Swedish Neuroscience Institute in Seattle.
 He is an associate program director for the Geisinger neurosurgical residency program and a clinical assistant professor at the Geisinger Commonwealth School of Medicine.
 Dr. Goren speaks English and Hebrew.
 Dr. Goren is rated as an Experienced provider by MediFind in the treatment of Wyburn-Mason Syndrome.
-His top areas of expertise are Stroke, Brain Aneurysm, Subarachnoid Hemorrhage, Thrombectomy, and Stent Placement.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Brain Aneurysm, Subarachnoid Hemorrhage, Thrombectomy, and Stent Placement.
+Dr. Goren is currently accepting new patients.

 Learn about our expert tiers